vagelim/learning-elixir/README.md

 ### Caveats
 The rebar installation is somewhat flaky; that's the only issue I had with installation.
 Running `mix docs` doesn't work for me.

+## Extras
+If you use Sublime3, you may want to install Elixir syntax highlighting.
+I use the [elixir-tmbundle package](https://github.com/elixir-editors/elixir-tmbundle).